“And Samuel came to Saul: and Saul said unto him, Blessed be thou of the LORD: I have performed the commandment of the LORD.

 The Church Growth movement, the Mission agencies, the Self-Help psychology advocates, the mystics, and political activists have brought new methods of conducting “Christianity” into the Church.
 These entities use sophisticated psycho-social techniques which are designed to move believers away from Traditional Christianity into a Transitional phase.
 These techniques include marketing, assessment testing, statistical research, group consensus, facilitation, assorted therapeutic measures, coaching, mentoring, rites of initiation, occult spiritual exercises, etc. The justification given for bringing these new “tools” into the Church includes their purported effectiveness and efficiency: “the end justifies the means.”
 These tools and programs keep believers very busy at doing things that seem “spiritual.”
 They claim to produce better “results.”
 Or, worse, they promise that if one “buys into” a certain technique or tool, that the world (or the “kingdom”) will become more “biblical.”

 “All the ways of a man are clean in his own eyes; but the LORD weigheth the spirits.
+By mercy and truth iniquity is purged: and by the fear of the LORD men depart from evil.

 A man’s heart deviseth his way: but the LORD directeth his steps.